lit/lit/packages/lit-html/README.md

 change improves ergonomics around making stateful directives while providing a clear pattern for SSR-compatible directives: only `render` will be called on the server, while `update` will not be.

+**⚠️ WARNING: The directive and part API changes are experimental and subject to change in future pre-releases.**

 <details>
 <summary>Expand here for details on migrating directives.</summary>